clusterlib/clusterlib/doc/user_guide.rst

 -------------------------------------------------

 In the previous section, we have seen how to write and generate submission queries.
-This allows to schedule thousands of jobs with simple logic.
-In order to spare computing resources, we are going to add some mechanism to avoid launching jobs that are already queued or running.
+This allows to schedule thousands of jobs with a simple logic.
+In order to spare computing resources, we are going to add some mechanisms to avoid launching jobs that are already queued or running.

 The function :func:`clusterlib.scheduler.queued_or_running_jobs` allows to get the list of all running or queued jobs.
 This will allow us to derive a first launching manager.

-As a small use example, here we want to launch the program ``main`` for a variety of parameters, but avoid re-relaunching jobs that are already queued or running.
+As a small usage example, here we want to launch the program ``main`` for a variety of parameters, but avoid re-relaunching jobs that are already queued or running.

 .. code-block:: python